-2.5.2 LEVER
+2.5.2 Lever

-The LEVER is used to start a play or to modify slow motion speed.
-Its run can be of two different types regarding the lever mode.
+The lever is used to start a play or to modify slow motion speed.
+Its run can be of two different types depending on the lever mode.
 In this mode, the lever run goes from 0 up to 100%.

-Different ranges are available to play material from -400% to 400% (see Setup menu - page 6.1 - F5 for selection).
+Different ranges are available to play material from -400% to 400% using the Second lever range parameter in the Operational Setup menu (p.9.1 F5).

-To gain access to this second speed range, press SHIFT + LEVER from the remote controller.
+To access this second speed range, press SHIFT+LEVER from the remote controller.

-When SD SUPER MOTION material is loaded on the primary channel, the lever range as a larger, flat step at 33%.
+When SD SUPER MOTION material is loaded on the primary channel, the lever range has a larger, flat step at 33%.